Beautiful close up of the Nome II

 Metronome sound

-60 different click sounds
+60 built-in click sounds

 Max.
 Audio Level